CyberDataLab/botbusters-spanish-general-elections/README.md

 }
 ```

 The main article with the analysis of the data has been submitted for peer review.
-A preprint copy is available on arXiv with the code `arXiv:2004.00931` [2].
+A preprint copy is available on arXiv [2].

+The associated dataset has been published on IEEE Dataport [3].

 ## Authors
 - Javier Pastor-Galindo (javierpg [at] um [dot] es) <sup>M</sup>